-Personalised prostate cancer screening may save thousands from unnecessary treatmentNovember 5th, 2012 in Cancer /
+Personalised prostate cancer screening may save thousands from unnecessary treatmentNovember 5, 2012 in Medicine & Health / Cancer

 Targeting prostate cancer screening based on a man's age and genes could potentially save thousands of men from unnecessary treatment and save the NHS millions of pounds.
 The research is presented at the NCRI Cancer Conference in Liverpool today (Monday).

 The researchers, funded by Cancer Research UK, developed a theoretical model to compare the effectiveness and cost of two different approaches to prostate cancer screening.

 The model showed that a personalised approach – based on a man's age and looking for the common genes that increase the risk of prostate cancer – would result in fewer deaths from the disease and cost tens of millions less for the NHS to roll out compared to screening all men aged 55 to 79 every four years with the PSA test.

 The model also showed 50 per cent fewer men would need to be screened and 18 per cent fewer men would be diagnosed with the disease – possibly reducing the problem of over-diagnosis and saving men from unnecessary treatment that can lead to side effects like impotence and incontinence.

 Men in the UK are not screened for prostate cancer as part of a national screening programme.
 This is because the only available test, the PSA test, is not an accurate indicator of whether a man does have cancer and cannot reliably tell if a cancer is aggressive and so needs treatment.